swiftlang/swift/docs/LibraryEvolution.rst

     func use<T: MagicType>(item: T) { item.equip() }

-Before the client is recompiled, the implementation of ``foo()`` used for ``S`` instances can only be the default implementation, i.e. the one that prints "Equipped".
+Before the client is recompiled, the implementation of ``equip()`` used for ``Amulet`` instances can only be the default implementation, i.e. the one that prints "Equipped".
 However, recompiling the client will result in the constrained implementation being considered a "better" match for the protocol requirement, thus changing the behavior of the program.

 This should never change the *meaning* of a program, since the default implementation for a newly-added requirement should always be *correct.*